JCSDA/CRTMv3/README.md

 Configuration
 -------------
-At present, the `fix/` directory is provided through ftp using the Get_CRTM_Binary_Files.sh script to obtain and unpack the dataset.
+By default, the `fix/` directory is provided through ftp using the Get_CRTM_Binary_Files.sh script to obtain and unpack the dataset.
-If this directory doesn't exist during the `cmake` step, then cmake will download and install into `build/test_data/fix_REL-3.1.1.x/fix/`...
+If this directory doesn't exist during the `cmake` step, then cmake will download and install into `build/test_data/fix_REL-3.1.1.x/fix/`.
+The path to an existing fix file installation can be specified using the `FIX_FILE_PATH` option (see CMake variables summary below).

 The fix/ directory (as of v3.1.1) contains most of the netCDF SpcCoeff and TauCoeff files, as part of our ongoing effort to transition toward netCDF-only CRTM.
 We expect to deprecate the binary formats in v3.2.x